eth-educators/ethstaker-guides/merge-devnet.md

 ## Monitoring your syncing status

-If everything went right, you should see those logs from your Geth node service and your Lighthouse beacon node service.
+If everything went right, you should see similar logs from your Geth node service and your Lighthouse beacon node service.

 ![Ethereum Client Service - Logs](images/merge-devnet-3-logs.png)